 - Content Restrictions - mitigate XSS attacks by allowing sites to specify the capabilities script on their pages should have.
 Many of the ideas from this have found their way into CSP.

 - Script Keys - mitigate XSS attacks by allowing sites to specify which scripts on their pages should run.
+This idea also eventually made its way into CSP.

 - Link Fingerprints - ensure a downloaded file is the exact required version by embedding a checksum in the link to it.